FREQUENTLY ASKED QUESTIONS

 Are personal care services provided?

 The majority of our campers are very independent and require minimal assistance.
 Depending upon the camper’s abilities, Buddies are trained in lifting, positioning, bathing, dressing, diapering, and feeding.
-Medical needs (medication, site changes, feeding tubes) are handled by the nurse.
+The nurse handles medical needs (medication, site changes, feeding tubes).

 What if my child has a food allergy?
 Can I pack special foods or snacks?

-Food and other allergies are indicated on the camper application, and reviewed with the kitchen staff at check-in.
+Food and other allergies are indicated on the camper application and reviewed with the kitchen staff in advance and at check-in.
 If your child has special dietary needs, specific foods can be brought from home if they are medically required and approved by the Camp Director.
 “Favorite” foods or snacks are not allowed to be brought in.

-Dietary restrictions are handled by our volunteer kitchen staff.
+Our volunteer kitchen staff handles dietary restrictions.
 All meals are prepared specifically for Camp Hope.
 Campers with allergies or other dietary restrictions receive special meals tailored to their needs.
 The kitchen staff works with parents ahead of time to ensure that the meals are appropriate.

 How will my child receive his/her medication?

 The nurse will review all medication and treatments at camper check-in on Sunday evening.
-Medications are routinely distributed at meal times (8:00, 12:00 and 6:00, bedtime if necessary).
-All medications are kept in a securely locked medical cabinet out of reach of campers or buddies.
+All medications are dispensed based on your child’s physician’s orders and must be brought to camp in the original prescription packaging.
+Medications are routinely distributed at meal times (8:00, 12:00 and 6:00) and bedtime.
+All medications are kept in a securely locked medical cabinet that can only be accessed by the camp nurses.

 Can my child have his cell phone at camp?
 Can I call or visit during the week?